rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 The new or continuing Primary Officers must implement changes in the organization in accordance with the amendment by the start of the following semester.

 ### Amendment-Only Elections
-In a semester in which no primary officer positions require an election, and amendments have been proposed in a reasonable timeline, an amendment-only election must be run.
+In a semester in which no primary officer positions require an election, and amendments have been proposed by the tenth week of classes, an amendment-only election must be run.
 The process for this is at the discretion of the Primary Officers.

 Appeals
 -------